 Share your summer adventures and summer reading in a Buncee.
 Create a scrapbook documenting the fun you had, books you read, and goals you accomplished, then ask your students to create to do the same.
 Click here to view this example.

 This game of creating and guessing requires students to create Buncees based off prompts.
 These prompts could be book titles, historical events, or cultural references.
-The student keeps their prompt hidden from their partner(s), and once they are done creating, their partner(s) must guess what the Buncee represents!
+The student keeps their prompt hidden from their partner(s).
+Once they are done creating, their partner(s) must guess what the Buncee represents!
 Students will have fun while they also learn the Buncee creation tools.
 Click here to see a blog post all about Buncee Doodles!

 These creation ideas and activities will help get your students pumped for the start of the new school year.
 For more fun ideas, head to buncee.com/blog!